Finschia/finschia-sdk/docs/core/proto-docs.md

 <a name="lbm.foundation.v1.MsgFundTreasury"></a>

 ### MsgFundTreasury
-MsgFundTreasury represents a message to fund the treasury.
+MsgFundTreasury is the Msg/FundTreasury request type.

 | Field | Type | Label | Description |